MSLekha25/speaker-series-2025/0412_GAIH_CHAT_APP/ReadMe.md

 "I hope this session has given you valuable insights into integrating Azure OpenAI with Flask.
 Feel free to reach out for questions, and let’s continue building intelligent solutions together!!"

-Thank you all for joining our Event!!!
+Thank you all for joining!!